Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 self.schedule = mesa.time.RandomActivation(self)
 ```

-Every agent is expected to have a 'step' method.
-This is the action it takes when it is activated by the model schedule.
+Every agent is expected to have a 'step method'.
+This is the action it takes when it is activated by the model scheduler.
 We add an agent to the schedule using the `add` method; when we call the schedule's step method `self.schedule.step()`, the model shuffles the order of the agents, then activates and executes each agent's step.

 ```python
 def step(self):